SEC575: Mobile Device Security and Ethical Hacking

 - Minimum 2 GB RAM, 4 GB recommended

-- Ethernet (RJ45) network interface; students will not be able to complete lab exercises with systems that only have a wireless card, such as the Mac Book Air
+- Ethernet (RJ45) network interface; students will not be able to complete lab exercises without an Ethernet interface, either built-in or through a USB adapter.

 - 30 GB free hard disk space

 - Minimum screen resolution 1024x768, larger screen resolution will reduce scrolling in for several applications and a more pleasant end-user experience